maximelamure/rest.li/docs/testsuite_new_language.md

 For implementations that do not provide convenience rest client bindings:

 1. At a minimum, you should provide utilities to serialize data to request URLs and deserialize data from response headers and batch map keys.
-Write tests to validate that all the .request files can be produced correctly using these utilities.
+Write tests to validate that all the ```.req``` files can be produced correctly using these utilities.

 #### Manual Assertions
 Some tests cannot be easily automated.
 For instance, if you want to check the correct value of a field of an in-memory